JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 </div>
 ```

+In the example above, the `col-6 col-md-4` means that the element start at 50% wide (6 units) on small devices and increases to 33.3% wide (4 units) on medium and larger devices.

 Read more about the [Bootstrap grid options](https://getbootstrap.com/docs/5.0/layout/grid/#grid-options) and read more about [how it works](https://getbootstrap.com/docs/5.0/layout/grid/#how-it-works) to learn Bootstrap's grid system.

 #### Content and Forms

-Bootstrap comes with templates that style the content on your webpage, like text, images, tables, and more.
-Its styles provide default built-in styles for HTML elements, like the `body`, `h1` to `h6` tags, `form` and others.
+Bootstrap comes with templates that style the content on your webpage, like text, images, tables, forms, and more.
+The templates provide default built-in styles for HTML tag types, like the `body`, `h1` to `h6` tags, `form` and others.
 Simply using the HTML tag with Bootstrap installed will result in the Bootstap style appearing on the browser.

 Bootstrap also provides Bootstrap classes for additional content styling that supplement or override the Bootstrap built-in styling.
-Use those styles by assigning them to an element's class attribute.
+Find those CSS class names in the Bootstrap documentation (links below), and apply those classes to specific HTML elements by add them to the element's `class` attribute.

 To learn more about Bootstrap content, check out their pages about [typography](https://getbootstrap.com/docs/5.0/content/typography/), [images](https://getbootstrap.com/docs/5.0/content/images/), [tables](https://getbootstrap.com/docs/5.0/content/tables/), and [figures](https://getbootstrap.com/docs/5.0/content/figures/).
 Be sure to look at the table on the right of each page in the links for content specific to that topic.